 If click on the graph elements you will be provided with a filtered view of the Scan Targets.
 The screenshot below provides an example, showing scan targets where the certificate issuer is Let's Encrypt.

 If you click on the hamburger menu (to the right of the Certify One logo) you can open the Options dialog.
-In the Options dialog you can set up notification settings, so every time a scan is run Certify One will send you an email-based report.
-Here's the Options menu:
+In the Options dialog you can set up notification settings, so every time a scan is run (including scheduled scans), Certify One will send you an email-based report.
+Here are the Options dialog, Notification Settings:

 You should then receive an email-based report similar to below: